-Report the annual percentage of surface water (non-potable) vs. groundwater (potable) water in the lakewater irrigation system
+Report the annual percentage of surface water (non-potable) vs. groundwater (potable) water in the lakewater irrigation system.

 Lakewater Irrigation System Supply Sources

-Surface Water Groundwater Total
+Non-potable (Sur other sources) face Water and Potable (Groundwater) Total

-Year Quantity (acre-feet) Percentage Quantity (acre-feet) Percentage Quantity (acre-feet)
+Year Quantity (acre- feet) Percentage Quantity (acre- feet) Percentage Quantity (acre-feet)

 2010 809 70% 342 30% 1,151

 2011 1,019 85% 182 15% 1,201

 2012 1,032 82% 238 18% 1,270

 2013 1,056 77% 311 23% 1,367

 2014 72 6% 1,142 94% 1,214

 2015 364 34% 721 66% 1,085

 2016 215 24% 690 76% 905

 2017 585 56% 456 44% 1,041

+2018 684 total (588 surface water; 96 dewatering) 55% total (47% surface water; 8% dewatering) 554 45% 1,238

 The increased use of groundwater in the lakewater irrigation system between 2014 and 2016 was due to the drought.
 Groundwater wells were pumped to meet demand within the lakewater irrigation system and to fill storage within Felt Lake.
 The majority of campus lakewater irrigation demand was met by groundwater sources.
-The overall annual percentages do not reflect the Surface Water/Groundwater breakdown that occurred on a monthly basis (where a blend of both sources was used).
-However, the average groundwater percentage of the total lakewater irrigation system is 59% over the last 5 years, and 38% over the last 17 years (since 2001).
+The overall annual percentages do not reflect the Surface

+Water/Groundwater breakdown that occurred on a monthly basis (where a blend of both sources was used).
+However, the average groundwater percentage of the total lakewater irrigation system is 65% over the last 5 years, and 44% over the last 9 years (since 2010).
 "Abnormal" years were considered in the calculations for the Alternative Means approach, and Stanford demonstrated that with or without abnormal years, Stanford met the credit requirements for WEc1.
 Other "abnormal years" included 2006, when Felt Lake was drained, and 2007, when sediment removal at Felt Lake, and groundwater pumping was higher than normal.
 2014 through 2016 are other examples of "abnormal years" with the drought.

 Note: The sources of water contributing to the lakewater irrigation system have been tracked through various methods in order to fit within reporting formats, including that of BAWSCA and GUP reporting.
 Prior to 2015, the volume entering storage was subtracted from total surface water diverted and water used from storage.
 In 2015, water added to storage was subtracted from the metered groundwater or surface water source to better account for the source contributing to storage.
 Prior to 2016, all water coming from storage was assumed to be surface water.
 In order to better reflect the sources of water used in the lakewater irrigation system, beginning in 2016 the source of stored water is being accounted for by tracking the volume of groundwater that enters and is used from storage.
 Assumptions for this new method include a starting point of zero groundwater in the non-potable irrigation system storage as of July 2013, surface water entering storage first, and groundwater used from storage first.
+Beginning in 2018, additional tracking of captured construction dewatering water for use as irrigation water is also included (alternative water supply, tracked as a non-potable source).
+In FY 18, construction dewatering accounted for 8% of the source supply for the lakewater system.